Video: How To Protect Your Dog On Halloween, According To A Vet

 Well if you have candy out and about at your home, you’re likely expecting trick-or-treaters, are there any inherent risks to your pup of having kids come to your door?

-You have to be careful with your dog sneaking out when you’re distracted by kids, make sure they’re microchipped, have tags on, etc. Also, you never know if they may exhibit unexpected aggression to a threatening costume, etc.
+You have to be careful with your dog sneaking out when you’re distracted by kids, make sure they’re microchipped, have tags on, etc. Also, you never know if they may exhibit unexpected aggression to a threatening costume, etc. This rule applies to cats as well.

 Let’s actually talk about costumes a bit, since I plan on dressing Pod up this year and have in years past.
 Is there anything dangerous or wrong with putting a Halloween costume on your doggo?